Glam metal: Second wave (1986–1991)

 By the mid-late 1980s, glam metal had begun to achieve major mainstream success in America with many of these bands' music videos appearing on heavy rotation on MTV, often at the top of the channel's daily dial countdown, and some of the bands appeared on the channel's shows such as Headbangers Ball, which became one of the most popular programs with over 1.3 million views a week.
 The groups also received heavy rotation on radio stations such as KNAC in Los Angeles.

 Another significant year for glam metal was 1986.
 Bon Jovi put out Slippery When Wet in that year, which was one of the most commercially significant releases of the era.
 The album mixed metal with a pop sensibility and spent a total of eight weeks atop the Billboard 200 album chart, selling over 15 million copies in the United States.
 It became the first hard rock album to spawn three top ten singles, two of which reached number one.
-The album has been credited with widening the audience for the genre, particularly by appealing to women as well as the traditional male dominated audience, and opening the door to MTV and commercial success for other bands at the end of the decade.
+The album has been credited with widening the audience for the genre, particularly by appealing to women as well as the traditional male-dominated audience, and opening the door to MTV and commercial success for other bands at the end of the decade.

 The Swedish band Europe released the anthemic album The Final Countdown which reached the top ten in several countries, including the U.S., and the album's title single reached number one in 26 countries.
-Stryper made their mainstream breakthrough in 1986 with the release of their platinum album To Hell with the Devil and brought Christian lyrics to their hard rock music style and glam metal looks.
-Two Pennsylvania bands, with Harrisburg's Poison and Philadelphia's Cinderella released multi-platinum début albums, respectively Look What the Cat Dragged In and Night Songs in 1986.
+Stryper made their mainstream breakthrough in 1986 with the release of their platinum album To Hell with the Devil, the first album by Enigma Records ever to enter the top 40.
+The single "Calling On You" consistently ranked among MTV's most-requested videos and added to at least 35 radio station playlists nationwide.
+The album achieved gold status in mid-February 1987.
+Two Pennsylvania bands, Harrisburg's Poison and Philadelphia's Cinderella, released multi-platinum debut albums in 1986, respectively Look What the Cat Dragged In and Night Songs.
 Van Halen released 5150, their first album with Sammy Hagar on lead vocals, which was number one in the U.S. for three weeks and sold over six million copies.
 Additionally, some established hard rock and heavy metal bands of the era such as Scorpions, Whitesnake, Dio, Aerosmith, Kiss, Alice Cooper, Ozzy Osbourne, Judas Priest, Saxon and Accept began incorporating hair metal elements into their sounds and images, as the genre's popularity skyrocketed in 1985–1986.